 Contact Liz by email using firstname [at] vhcb.org

 Mariah joined the Viability Program team in 2019.
-She manages VHCB's Rural Economic Development Initiative as well as outreach efforts, annual reporting, grant administration, and COVID Recovery initiatives.
+She manages VHCB's Rural Economic Development Initiative (REDI) as well as impact reporting, grant administration, and COVID Recovery initiatives.
 Mariah holds a degree in Community & International Development and Food Systems from the University of Vermont, and prior to joining VHCB, she worked as a community planner and in sustainable viniculture.
-Mariah is passionate about strengthening food systems, enjoys cooking and getting outdoors, and lives in Burlington where she and her partner have a budding apiary, ONE BeeTV.
+Mariah is passionate about strengthening food systems, enjoys cooking and outdoor activities in all forms.

 Contact Mariah by email using firstname [at] vhcb.org or by calling or 802-828-1098.